 Entrepreneurship plays a vital role in an economy and most countries economic progress directly depends upon its entrepreneur and their entrepreneurial activities.
 Not only that, entrepreneurship is also linked to improve the domestic situation whether it be an employment or human development.
 Foreign Direct Investment, better Infrastructure and better security situation.
 Libya in that sense comes under unique countries, where security situation and related problems have put it into a conflict zone and conflicted areas always work different from normal setup.
 However, entrepreneurship is a source that can help mediate many situations and can be a source of success under many situations.
+It not only can help improve the situation but also may prove as a catalyst and mediator to change the image and perception of the place.
 Therefore, current research put an effort to analyze if there is any potential opportunity to have startups in Libya that may help the local businesses as well as improve the overall situation of the country.

 This study has highlighted some unique aspects with regards to entrepreneurship in Libya.
 While focusing on the results generated from the content analysis, it becomes visible that entrepreneurship seems too difficult to happen under current circumstances.
 The results may give clearer picture if we look at the data by segregating the respondents who already have a business setup in Libya.
 That will leave us with potential entrepreneurs who do not have much of business experience.
 After segregation of such response, the picture becomes more drastic as the ambiguity surrounding those respondents have almost all the scores on the highly negative side of the curve.
 In that closed sample, almost no indicator highlights any response that is on the positive side of the curve.
 Although, the family burden reduces with average of supporting one to two persons.
-Along with that, the motivation to start one' own setup also goes downhill as most respondents chose to be entrepreneurs in 3 to 5 years, which highlights the level of ambiguity in the minds of young entrepreneurs.
+Along with that, the motivation to start one' own setup also goes downhill as most respondents chose to be entrepreneurs in 3 to 5 years, which highlights the level of ambiguity in the minds of young entrepreneurs and rightly so given the performance of the indicators.

 One positive outcome which appeared is the number of respondents interested in the online business.
 The ratio is 40% in favor of online business.
 This is understandable, given the respondents age between 18 to 34.
+This figure can be expected to go further given the recent pandemic situation arise due to Covid-19, yet market places take time to switch from traditional towards more advanced form of businesses.
 Coming to the economic indicators, the situation is more drastic as none of the indicators, whether during Gaddaffi era or in current times, goes anywhere but horrible and unsatisfactory.
 Among the environmental factors, the security is deemed as number one concern for such entrepreneurs, hinting a state of complete distrust and ambiguity, an adversary to the process of entrepreneurship.

-Looking at the situation from a potential entrepreneurs, who wants to invest and have a startup in Libya, seems drastic as well given the main challenges expected by the entrepreneurs which leads to the failure of businesses are massively present in Libya.
+Looking at the situation from a potential entrepreneur, who wants to invest and have a startup in Libya, seems drastic as well given the main challenges expected by the entrepreneurs which leads to the failure of businesses are massively present in Libya.
 Alongside that, credit problems and unavailability of the supplies concerning raw materials impose a grave situation for entrepreneurs as those are two basic pillars of entrepreneurship.

-Further, the environmental factors' gloomy results ad to the severity of the situation where almost none of the indicators show a positive sign in favor of entrepreneurial activities.
+Further, the environmental factors' gloomy results add to the severity of the situation where almost none of the indicators show a positive sign in favor of entrepreneurial activities especially for a new start-up for a young entrepreneur who does not possess satisfactory amount of capital.